bajrang0789/fullstack-typescript-starter/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+See [WORKFLOW.md](WORKFLOW.md) for detailed development workflow.

+## 🛡️ Code of Conduct

+This project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you agree to uphold this code.

+## 💬 Support

+Need help?
+Check out our [Support Guide](SUPPORT.md) for:
+- Documentation links
+- How to report bugs
+- Feature requests
+- Security issue reporting
+- Community discussions

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.